nionis/hidden-payment-channels/README.md

 - we currently do not use broadcasters in railgun, this exposes some meta data leakage
 - ticket tracking is on memory, this is useful for a DEMO as it allows us to start with a clean slate every time, not useful in production
 - smart contracts are probably badly written
-- for maximum privacy: user must fund their railgun wallet and wait at least an hour before starting to issue tickets
-- for maximum privacy: railgun RPC requests, and other HTTP traffic should be send through TOR or a mixnet

 ## Roadmap